There was no letdown this time, no unbelievably flat performance like the one by the other tenant of Giants Stadium seven days earlier.

 Smith, whose role on offense has increased in the last month, took a direct snap in the "Tiger" formation, ran right, made a nifty cut, darted through the Bengals’ front and blew through the secondary before being tackled at the 1 after a 57-yard gain.

 The Jets put together another scoring drive two series later.
 Smith took a direct snap on second-and-11 and deked into the secondary after crashing through two tackle attempts.
-His 32-yard touchdown run gave the Jets a 17-0 edge.
+He zoomed 32 yards for a 17-0 edge.

 The Jets kept their foot on the accelerator on their next drive, mostly riding the ground game until they got inside the 10.
-On second-and-five at the 6, Sanchez hit Jerricho Cotchery on a quick hitch behind the line of scrimmage.
+Mark Sanchez hit Jerricho Cotchery on a quick hitch behind the line of scrimmage on second-and-5 from the 6.
 Cotchery got a good block from Braylon Edwards and dived into the end zone for what later was ruled a rushing touchdown, making it 24-0.